 - making promises to be as good a parent as you can, loving, encouraging and supporting your child into adult life;

 - choosing other adults prepared to commit themselves to a special and supportive relationship with your child;

 - having a souvenir record of the ceremony that is signed and presented on the day.

 Arranging a naming ceremony

 You can have a naming ceremony in any venue which has a public entertainment licence, such as hotels, parish rooms, civic centres, function rooms, etc. Please check with the venue first to make sure it’s suitable.

 We don’t offer naming ceremonies in the Town Hall, in private houses or outdoors.

 Either parent can organise a naming ceremony, whether you're married or not, and you’ll need to provide the child’s birth certificate.

 Changes due to COVID-19 (coronavirus)

+We're not currently offering appointments for baby naming ceremonies due to COVID-19 (coronavirus).
 You won't be able to use our online form or call us to make an appointment during this period.